The myths and beliefs of the origin of the name ‘Gosport’

 It has been translated ‘This is the Seal of St. Swithun’s belonging to the Tenants of Alverstoke.‘

-Today we have the Gosport crest in a modern, colourful form.
+Today we have the Gosport emblem in a modern, colourful form.

 The liberty of ALVERSTOKE, including GOSPORT, is bounded on the east by the waters of Portsmouth Harbour, and on the south by Spithead.
 In the south-east of the district, between the inlets called Forton Lake and Haslar Lake, stands the populous town of Gosport, from which the lines of houses extend northward along the Fareham Road and westward to Alverstoke.
 To the north are the hamlets of Bridgemary, Elson, Hardway, and Brockhurst, and to the east Forton, now rapidly becoming indistinguishable from Gosport itself.